 Located just a few blocks from our Hyatt Regency Miami hotel, The Historical Museum of Southern Florida features permanent and temporary exhibits focusing on conveying the story of South Florida and the Caribbean.
 The museum also is home to the Research Center and a gift store.

-Marlins Park is home to the Miami Marlins.
+LoanDepot Park (formerly known as Marlins Park) is home to the Miami Marlins.
 Located in Little Havana, this stadium has various unique features to it, including a retractable roof and glass panels, which are energy efficient.

 Home of the Miami Heat, this downtown facility is also a popular concert venue for the biggest names in music.